Policy Number: 115

 The University of Texas System considers tenure and compensation to be separate matters.
 Compensation is based on performance of assigned duties and productivity.

 The Guidelines for Tenure set forth the criteria for judging appropriateness for tenure.

 Beyond the criteria listed in the Guidelines for Tenure, schools may have additional criteria faculty members must meet to be eligible for tenure.
 The schools must set forth such criteria and any other tenure guidelines in writing and must make them accessible to all faculty.
 Each school's tenure guidelines must at a minimum contain those items listed in the Guidelines for Tenure.
 Each school’s tenure guidelines must be reviewed and approved by the Executive Vice President for Academic and Research Affairs ("EVPARA") to ensure consistency and academic standards.

 Ordinarily, tenure is considered on completion of a probationary period of service.
 An established scholar may, under exceptional circumstances, be granted tenure simultaneously with appointment to the faculty.

 B. School Guidelines

-Department chairs/equivalents will distribute copies of school tenure guidelines at the time of initial appointment.
-Any revisions of tenure guidelines must be distributed to faculty in a timely fashion.
+Department chairs/equivalents will make school tenure guidelines accessible to faculty at the time of their initial appointment.
+Faculty must be notified of any revisions to tenure guidelines in a timely fashion.

-Each school must establish and publish written guidelines regarding annual tenure review that must include at least the following:
+Each school must establish and publish written guidelines regarding annual tenure review that must include the following:

 - provision for annual opportunity for tenure consideration;